ankidroid/Anki-Android/AnkiDroid-API.md

 <i>Audience: This page is for Android apps developers.
 AnkiDroid users can ignore it.</i>

+The API is currently in alpha version; this document is still under construction.

 ## Instant-Add API (alpha version)
 Starting From AnkiDroid v2.5, notes can be added directly to AnkiDroid's database without sending any intents via a simple API library released on the LGPL license ([click here to read the javadoc](https://ankidroid.org/apidoc/AddContentApi.html)).
 This is advantageous for developers and end-users, as it allows quickly adding cards to AnkiDroid in bulk, without any user intervention.
 Additionally, an app-specific custom model can be used, so that developers can ensure that their content will be formatted into sensible and beautiful flashcards.